Meet Zena

-On August 2, 2009 the president of the World Yoga Council (Swami Maitreyananda) conferred Zena with Honorary Membership status on the World Yoga Council in the International Yoga Federation.
+In 2009 Zenna was conferred with Honorary Membership status on the World Yoga Council of the International Yoga Federation and is now an International Advisor for them.

-Teacher Certificates from Ananda Ashram (India), Patanjali Yoga Center and Sapta Yoga
+International Yoga Certificates: from Ananda Ashram, (ICYER, India, 1971) and from Patanjali Yoga Center and Sapta Yoga

-Penticton, B.C. and also numerous yoga classes and workshops in Australia, USA, Canada,
+Penticton, B.C.
+She in an International Teacher and has taught numerous yoga classes and workshops in Australia, USA, Canada,

 Germany, Japan, India and Nepal.